daizutabi/ivory/docs/quickstart.md

 client
 ```

-The representation of the `client` shows that it has two objects.
-These objects can be accessed by *index notation* or *dot notation*.
+The representation of the `client` shows that it has two instances.
+These instances can be accessed by *index notation* or *dot notation*.

 ```python
 client[0]  # or client['tracker'], or client.tracker
 ```

-The first object is a `Tracker` instance which connects Ivory to [MLFlow Tracking](https://mlflow.org/docs/latest/tracking.html).
+The first instance is a `Tracker` instance that connects Ivory to [MLFlow Tracking](https://mlflow.org/docs/latest/tracking.html).

-Because a `Client` instance is an iterable, you can get all of the objects by applying `list()` to it.
+Because a `Client` instance is an iterable, you can get all of the instances by applying `list()` to it.

 ```python
 list(client)
 ```

-The second objects is named `tuner`.
+The second instance is named `tuner`.

 ```python
 client.tuner